RamsinghLab/atacseeker_app/project_notes.md

 with that very biref introduction, and more importantly for me - atleast a basic model understanding - let's see what `preseqR` actually does.

-**finally** - it seems that `EstimateLibraryComplexity.jar` of [picard](http://broadinstitute.github.io/picard) also does complexity estimation. however, like tim D pointed out in the thread - it appears that `estimateLibrarySize` assumes a simple Lander-Waterman model, which would correspond to a simple Poisson model.
+Also - it seems that `EstimateLibraryComplexity.jar` of [picard](http://broadinstitute.github.io/picard) also does complexity estimation. however, like tim D pointed out in the thread - it appears that `estimateLibrarySize` assumes a simple Lander-Waterman model, which would correspond to a simple Poisson model.
 The ZTNB model is much broader class that includes the simple Poisson model (taking alpha -> 0).
 Therefore, the estimates from such a model can only be more biased than the ZTNB estimates.

 **library complexity for atacseq data**

-something that tim T wants to do is look at 5' cut sites for library complexity for atacseq data.
+something that tim T wants to do is look at 5' cut sites for library complexity for atacseq data. i feel this is a good direction for the pipeline, and i should figure out how to implement tim's idea.

 ### csaw ###

 ### lola ###

 ## Docker ##

 ## Native App ##